Yuhan-Fei/SMRTnet/README.md

 ## Disclaimer
-The prediction of SmrtNet should be inspected manually by experts before proceeding to the wet-lab validation, and our work is still in active developement with limitations, please do not directly use the drugs.
+The prediction of SMRTnet should be inspected manually by experts before proceeding to the wet-lab validation, and our work is still in active developement with limitations, please do not directly use the drugs.